 Located on the Konkan coast, between Mumbai and Goa, Sindhudurg Fort is a mighty fort as it stands in the middle of the sea that can be approached only via the water route.
 Shivaji built many forts in and around Maharashtra, but this one probably is the most unique and no wonder the only place that has a temple dedicated to him.
 Literally translated it means the fort in the ocean, appropriately named.
-There are many points of views from which you can look at Sindhudurg Fort.
+There are many points of view from which you can look at this mighty fort.

 To begin with, it is an engineering marvel.
-Built in mid 17th CE, on an islet in the Arabian Sea, it took only three years to construct it.
+Built-in mid the 17th CE, on an islet in the Arabian Sea, it took only three years to construct it.
 Its foundation has been set in molten lead and the ramparts have 75000 kgs of iron in them.
-Just imagine the strength of Sindhudurg Fort.
+Just imagine the strength of the fort.
 No wonder it still stands strong after so many centuries, despite not having much maintenance effort.
 The design is such that it is difficult to make out the entrance from the outside.
-Even if you figure it out after going around the fort, the way into the fort is not straight for the first time visitor.
+Even if you figure it out after going around the fort, the way into the fort is not straight for the first-time visitor.

 Being an island the biggest issue would have been sweet water for sustaining life inside the fort.
 There are three sweet water wells inside the fort.
-I got two contradicting theories about the sweet water – first is simple that they are natural sweet water wells.
+I got two contradicting theories about sweet water – first is simply that they are naturally sweet water wells.
 And the other seems more logical that Shivaji had the rainwater harvesting system in place.
 The water from the monsoon was good enough to sustain life inside for a whole year.
 I could not verify which one is true.
-But to my logical mind, the second sounds more likely as the bed around the islet is quite rocky and having a natural well sounds unlikely.
+But to my logical mind, the second sounds more likely as the bed around the islet is quite rocky, and having a natural well sounds unlikely.

-Then, there are things to see inside Sindhudurg Fort.
+Then, there are things to see inside the fort.
 There are a few temples, but the biggest one is dedicated to the Maratha warrior and the most revered figure in Maharashtra Shivaji himself.
 Beautiful trees surround this simple but serene temple.

-Boat ride is enjoyable.
-Half way on the way, you have rich green beaches on one side and a majestic Sindhudurg Fort on the other.
+The boat ride is enjoyable.
+Halfway through the way, you have rich green beaches on one side and a majestic fort on the other.
 With many rocky outgrowths peeping out of the water and colorful boats plying back and forth.
-Standing on the walls of Sindhudurg fort is like being at the edge of the earth with water all around you, while you stand on a firm place.
+Standing on the walls of the fort is like being at the edge of the earth with water all around you, while you stand in a firm place.

-If you are in this region, Sindhudurg Fort is a must visit Tourist Places in Maharashtra.
+If you are in this region, it is a must-visit Tourist Place in Maharashtra.

-Recommend you to read following Places to visit in Maharashtra.
+Recommend you to read the following Places to visit in Maharashtra.